Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Conclusion

 \section{Conclusion}

-In this article, an unsupervised RB-AE method is proposed for accurate defect detection and segmentation.
+In this article, an unsupervised NDP-Net method is proposed for the accurate defect detection and segmentation.
 This method is only trained on defect-free images and corresponding artificial defective images.
-First, the $L_{pixel\_dis}$ is leveraged to make the feature extracted by the encoder more discriminative at the pixel level.
+First, the pixel-level defect perception loss is leveraged to cause the feature extracted by the encoder to be more discriminative at the pixel level.
 In addition, a novel RBAM is proposed to suppress the reconstruction of defects, which leverages the normal feature of the fixed reference defect-free image to repair the defective feature.
-Then, the decoder utilizes the repaired features reconstruct the texture background.
-Next, the reconstructed images and the original input images are re-fed into the encoder to obtain multi scale concatenated features.
-Finally, the MSFDM utilizes the multi scale concatenated features to detect and segment defects accurately.
-The proposed RB-AE achieves better inspection performance on defect detection and segmentation compared with the long-standing methods on MVTec AD dataset.
-However, due to the diversity of object, the RB-AE can only be applied for defect detection on texture surfaces.
+Then, the decoder utilizes the repaired features to reconstruct the texture background.
+Next, the reconstructed images and the original input images are reinputted into the encoder to obtain multi-scale concatenated features.
+Finally, the MSDSM utilizes the multi scale concatenated features to detect and segment the defects accurately.
+Extensive comparative experimental results on MVTec AD and DAGM demonstrate that the proposed NDP-Net achieves a state-of-the-art inspection and segmentation performance and has good generalization.
 In follow-up research, we will focus on how to apply this method to object surfaces.

-\begin{IEEEbiography}[{ }]{Wei Luo} will receive the B.S. degree from the School of Mechanical Science and Engineering, Huazhong University of Science and Technology, Wuhan, China, in 2023.
+\begin{IEEEbiography}[{ }]{Wei Luo} will receive a B.S. degree from the School of Mechanical Science and Engineering, Huazhong University of Science and Technology, Wuhan, China, in 2023.
 He is gong to pursue a Ph.D. degree with the Department of Precision Instrument, Tsinghua University.

 His research interests include deep learning, anomaly detection and machine vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Haiming Yao} received a B.S. degree from the School of Mechanical Science and Engineering, Huazhong University of Science and Technology, Wuhan, China, in 2022.
 He is pursuing a Ph.D. degree with the Department of Precision Instrument, Tsinghua University.